meksv/Evidence-For-LIDo/README.md

 # Evidence-For-LIDo
-This GitHub link is tailored to the Personal statement for the LIDo programme and iCASE projec.
+This GitHub link is tailored to the Personal statement for the LIDo programme and iCASE project.

 Use the branches to navigate to examples specific to sections of the Personal Statement.